The Four Legendary Kingdoms: Synopsis

 Eight years after successfully constructing the Great Machine and preventing the Dark Sun from destroying the earth, Jack West Jr. has retired to his farm in Western Australia.
 While his adopted daughter Lily—now a twenty-year-old college student—is visiting him, he is called to the Pine Gap military installation to consult on an unusual anomaly detected by its top secret telescopic array.
 West speculates that the anomaly is a rogue galaxy hurtling across the universe, and that a collision with the Milky Way Galaxy—an apocalyptic event—is imminent.
 However, before he can draw any further conclusions, the facility is attacked and West is abducted.

 West awakens in a locked cell and is attacked by a man in a bull-shaped mask resembling a minotaur.
 West kills the man and escapes the cell to find himself in an arena with fifteen other men, most of whom were prepared for the attack.
 The group is addressed by a man calling himself Hades, who announces that the sixteen men are the sixteen champions chosen to take part in the Hydra Games.
 By completing the games, the champions will acquire nine spheres of golden quartz which will unlock a temple within the arena and complete a ritual required to save the world.
 In order to ensure the champions' loyalty, each man has been implanted with an explosive device and their friends and families held hostage.

 Each round of the Hydra Games is brutal, with the champions facing physical challenges of endurance and mortal combat, with the last-placed champion and their hostages killed.
-Furthermore, Hades is obliged to grant the winner of each round a request, which many champions use to have their rivals killed.
+Furthermore, Hades is obliged to grant the winner of each round a request, which many champions used to have their rivals killed.
 Between each round, the champions are given the opportunity to recuperate, and West is approached by Iolanthe Compton-Jones, a member of the British royal family who reveals that the Hydra Games are being run by the four kingdoms that have secretly ruled the world for millennia.
 By completing the ritual at the conclusion of the Hydra Games, mankind will avert the incoming rogue galaxy.
 West arranged to have Lily use her position as the Oracle of Siwa to escape captivity and spy on the royals spectating the Games.

 Meanwhile, Stretch and Pooh Bear discover West's abduction.
 Using a sketch of the rogue galaxy as a clue, they track down West's mother, Mae Merriweather, to try and find him.
-Mae shared her hypothesis with them: that there is a consciousness at the centre of the universe popularly known as God that has been trying to establish contact with Earth.
+Mae shared her hypothesis with them: that there is a consciousness at the center of the universe popularly known as God that has been trying to establish contact with Earth.
 Unsatisfied with the progress of humanity, it releases a rogue galaxy every few thousand years to destroy large swathes of the universe and start over.
-The Hydra Games is an ancient ritual designed to send a message back to the centre of the universe and prove humanity's worth.
+The Hydra Games is an ancient ritual designed to send a message back to the center of the universe and prove humanity's worth.